Written on November 8, 2013 and revised on Novenber 19,2021

-You have worked all summer to create your bird garden, and you have surely had the chance to see various birds flying around your home.
-But as the cold weather approaches, how can you help your feathered friends make it through the winter?
+You worked all summer to create your bird garden, and you have surely had the chance to see various birds flying around your home.
+But as the cold weather approaches, do birds need help getting through the winter?
+The answer is no, but we can take certain small steps that will help us enjoy their presence more.

 A helping hand